RevMask/Achiever/README.md

 ```

 ### Admin & Mod
 The admin and mod commands are hidden and will not be displayed here.
-Also, the bot will not show them, either.
+The bot will not show them, either.